 One major challenge lies in establishing the authenticity and reliability of open-source e-evidence.
 The nature of online information makes it susceptible to manipulation and fabrication, requiring meticulous efforts to verify its original source and ensure its accuracy.
 Open-source data, such as content available on social media accounts, is logical information that is on the server and is vulnerable to change at any time, necessitating quick acquisition.
 Moreover, the EIT Act mandates that e-evidence is only deemed valid if the information contained therein is accessible, displayable, guaranteed for its integrity, and accountable so as to explain a situation.
 Due to the volatility of open-source content, proving this integrity without scientific documentation is difficult.

-The methods used to acquire open-source data, such as Screenshot, Screencast, Save Webpage, Data Export, or API access, have varying capabilities to prove authenticity and require specialised expertise.
+The methods used to acquire open-source data, such as Screenshot, Screencast, Save Webpage, Data Export, or Application Programming Interface (API) access, have varying capabilities to prove authenticity and require specialised expertise.
 For instance, the Data Export technique often relies on trusting the social network to extract a complete history, which itself is cited as a problem impacting reliability.
 Sampson pointed out that if open-source intelligence (OSINT) is to be relied upon as evidence, the gatherer must ask questions about what processes they used to get it.
 Additionally, a lack of standardised storage procedures can result in duplication of materials, make subsequent analyses difficult, and may even compromise the evidence itself.

 Furthermore, assessing the relevance of such evidence is crucial, as not all publicly available information necessarily possesses probative value for a given case.
 Determining whether open-source e-evidence directly connects to the alleged crime and understanding its context are essential steps in maintaining the integrity of investigations.
 Additionally, privacy concerns are paramount when dealing with open-source e-evidence, particularly when it involves personal or sensitive data.
 Striking a balance between utilising valuable information for investigations and protecting individuals’ privacy rights is crucial in upholding the principles of justice and fairness.